Vyral/terrence-boykin/_posts/2021-09-14-some-simple-tips-to-help-deter-crime.md

 I’m here with Jason White, who works in home insurance and is a former police officer, and we wanted to talk a bit about how to keep your home safe.
 This is a question I get a lot.
 I also get a similar question of, “Which neighborhoods are the safest?”
 As a quick disclaimer, I am not allowed to answer that as a North Carolina Realtor, but someone like Jason may be able to answer your questions on that.

-**You can watch the full video above, or skip around to topics you’re interested in via the timestamps provided below for your convenience:**
+**You can watch the full video above or skip around to topics you’re interested in via the timestamps provided below for your convenience:**

 0:50 — Make sure your home looks lived in